-We all have many aspect to our lives.
+We all have many aspects to our lives.
 You need to eat well, exercise well and sleep well to live well.
 Do not neglect the social part of your life.
 Pay attention to your religious or spiritual needs also.

 11. Spend time with them.

 Time is more important than money when it comes to raising healthy children.
 Do things with them.
 Take them along.
 Plan activities together.
-The toy may break and be discarded, the candy is eaten and gone, but the experiences you create together will last a life time.
+The toy may break and be discarded, the candy is eaten and gone, but the experiences you create together will last a lifetime.

 Those are some of my suggestions for being a great parent.
 What suggestions do you have?